Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 SUMMARY

-• 300,000 tons of acid-generating waste rock and a number of other hazards were left behind
+• At least 300,000 tons of acid-generating waste rock and a number of other hazards were left behind

 • No new “mining” would be done, hazards would be addressed, and the site would finally return to nature after over 100 years